|

 Dorothy Uhnak

-As part of his mayoral campaign, candidate Rudolph
+As part of his mayoral campaign, candidate Rudolph Giuliani pledged to end

-Giuliani pledged to end the long unresolved discussion and merge all three of New York City's police departments (the NYPD, the Transit Police, and the NYC Housing Authority Police Department) into a single, coordinated force.
-Mayor Giuliani took office on January 1, 1994, and immediately undertook to fulfill his promise and end
+the long unresolved discussion and merge all three of New York City's police departments (the NYPD, the Transit Police, and

-between the City and the New York City Transit Authority produced a memorandum of understanding, and on April 2, 1995, the
+almost half a century.
+Discussions between the City and the New York City Transit Authority produced a

-NYC Transit Police was consolidated with the New York City Police Department to become a new Bureau within the NYPD.
-After a reorganization of the Department in February of 1997, the Transit Bureau
+to become a new Bureau within the NYPD.
+After a reorganization of the Department in February of 1997, the Transit Bureau became

-new millennium and shall continue to provide dedicated police protection to the nation's largest rapid transit system in the 21st century.
+and shall continue to provide dedicated police protection to the nation's largest rapid transit system in the 21st century.

 |